Smoked Turkey Brine Recipe! Plus Dry Rub And Butter Injection!

 Turkey On Smoker Before Having Smoked Rolled

-How Long To Make A Turkey For
+How Long To Cook A Turkey For

 Now this will vary some smoker to smoker.
 The most common practice is to smoke for a couple of hours at 225 and then turn the temperature up to 350 to decrease the remaining cooking time.
 When turning the temperature up, you can cover the turkey with foil if you like.